Installation

 Recommended dependencies: CUDA (at least version 7.X), Visual Studio 2019

-On Windows, the recommended way is to build COLMAP using vcpkg:
+On Windows, the recommended way is to build COLMAP using VCPKG:

 git clone https://github.com/microsoft/vcpkg